nlamirault/resume/en/resume.md

 ----------------

 Cloud
-:   **eole : **
-    Environnement de développement pour OpenStack basé sur Vagrant/Ansible

-:   **portefaix : **
+:   **bento : **
-    A cloud system based on Docker/Kubernetes
+    Some Vagrant baseboxes

 :   **vision : **
-    A system monitoring and log collector
+    A system monitoring and log collector Docker based.
     (Docker/Elasticsearch/Kibana/Grafana/InfluxDB)

+:   **hyperion : **
+    Setup your own Kubernetes cluster using Terraform and Packer

+:   *warholl : **
+    A simple Docker image factory system

+:   *portefaix :**
+    Containerized app system based on Docker

+Go
+:   **aneto : **
+    A backup tool using Amazon Glacier

+:   **enigma : **
+    A safe using Amazon S3 and Amazon KMS

+:   **abraracourcix : **
+    A simple URL Shortener with multiple backend (BoltDB, LevelDB, Redis, MongoDB, ...)

+:   **iris : **
+    A simple cadvisor client to monitor Docker containers.

+:   **guzuta : **
+    A CLI to manage personal open source contributions.

+:   **blinky : **
+    Display system informations and/or ASCII distributions logos.

-:   **go-onlinelabs : **
+:   **go-scaleway : **
-     A golang client for the Online Labs Cloud API
+    A golang client for the Scaleway Cloud

+:   **docker-machine-scaleway : **
+    Docker machine driver for Scaleway cloud provider

 Emacs
 :   **scame : **